 setroubleshoot is used to diagnose SELinux denials and attempts to provide user-friendly explanations for an SELinux denial

-96.63% of the world’s servers run on Linux and from reports around the world about customer use cases, no matter how we harden our security architecture, If we do not make provision for implementing SElinux, a bad actor might do a workaround and inject unwanted scripts into our system.
-All issues that we will have with regards to SElinux are always related to labeling.
+96.63% of the world’s servers run on Linux and from reports around the world about customer use cases, no matter how we harden our security architecture.
+So, if we do not make provision for implementing SElinux, a bad actor might do a workaround and inject unwanted scripts into our system.
+Thus, all issues that we will have with regards to SElinux are always related to labeling.
 We can use semanage command to fix our labels and use restorecon to set our fix to their desired state.
 We can also set rules and possibilities within our system using booleans.
 By now, you should have a clear understanding of how to enable SELinux, disable SELinux, locate directory file context and restore it with SELinux.